microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/docs.md

 ## Documentation links
 [Known issues and limitations](./issues) - Some issues we are aware of, with suggested work arounds.

-[Dev-Ops Pipeline](https://www.ibm.com/support/knowledgecenter/SS5PWC/index.html) - Find out more information on how to set up your Microclimate DevOps pipeline
+[Dev-Ops Pipeline](https://www.ibm.com/support/knowledgecenter/SS5PWC/index.html) - Find out more information about how to set up your Microclimate DevOps pipeline.

-[Orion IDE](https://orionhub.org/) - Find out more information on the Orion editor
+[Orion IDE](https://orionhub.org/) - Find out more information about the Orion editor.